androidwiltron/craiggoddenpayne.github.io/_posts/2019-02-03-devops-and-the-devolution-from-developer-to-engineer.md

 - Improved Communication and Collaboration
 - Reduced Costs and IT Headcount

-One thing to remember though is that the process of becoming an expert DevOps engineer is highly complex.
+One thing to remember though, is that the process of becoming an expert DevOps engineer is highly complex.
 You have to be well prepared and organized, and expertise only comes with extreme hard work and by having a good research background.

 <amp-img src="/assets/img/devops/devopstrends.png"
   width="1350"